Siege of Fort at Number 4: Background

-In the 1720s, during Dummer's War, the Province of Massachusetts Bay had constructed Fort Dummer at present-day Brattleboro, Vermont.
-In the following years, settlers from Massachusetts, which laid claim to the territory, moved up the Connecticut River, establishing small frontier settlements.
+In the 1720s, during Dummer's War, the Province of Massachusetts Bay constructed Fort Dummer at present-day Brattleboro, Vermont.
+In the following years, settlers from Massachusetts, who had laid claim to the territory, moved up the Connecticut River, establishing small frontier settlements.
 The most northerly of these, 34 mi north of Fort Dummer and located at the site of present-day Charlestown, New Hampshire, was called Number Four.
 In 1741, King George II declared that the territory belonged to the Province of New Hampshire.
-Massachusetts withdrew its protection from both Fort Dummer and Number Four, and New Hampshire, none of whose existing settlements was near these places, also refused to provide protection.
+Massachusetts withdrew its protection from both Fort Dummer and Number Four, and New Hampshire, none of whose existing settlements were near these places, also refused to provide protection.
 In 1744, settlers constructed the Fort at Number 4, to provide for their own protection.

 Massachusetts reluctantly agreed to provide some militia forces to the area when King George's War broke out.
 During the summer of 1746, Number Four was repeatedly attacked by French and Native raiding parties organized by the authorities of New France, and these militia had provided timely defense.
 The severity of the attacks, however, prompted the settlers to abandon Number Four, which remained unoccupied during the winter of 1746–47.
 The fort was then occupied by Captain Phineas Stevens and 30 provincial militia in the spring of 1747.
 Stevens brought with him several dogs, which provided early warning of the arrival of strangers.

 The Marquis de Beauharnois, New France's governor, had waged a war against the frontiers of the northern British colonies (New York, Massachusetts, New Hampshire, and Nova Scotia) since the fall of Louisbourg in 1745 had dried up supplies of important trade goods and provisions.
 In early 1747, one of the parties he sent south consisted of 10 French troupes de la marine (the colonial troops) and 60 Abenaki warriors under the command of Ensign Joseph Boucher de Niverville.
 Some English accounts of the action report Boucher de Niverville's claims that he had several hundred men; they also incorrectly identify the party leader as "General Debeline".